Dr. Semmelweis and the Discovery of Handwashing

-Reanalyse the data behind one of the most important discoveries of modern medicine: Handwashing.
+Reanalyse the data behind one of the most important discoveries of modern medicine: handwashing.Start Project

-In 1847 the Hungarian physician Ignaz Semmelweis makes a breakthough discovery: He discovers handwashing.
+In 1847, the Hungarian physician Ignaz Semmelweis made a breakthough discovery: he discovers handwashing.
 Contaminated hands was a major cause of childbed fever and by enforcing handwashing at his hospital he saved hundreds of lives.

 - 3Death at the clinics

 - 5The effect of handwashing

 - 6The effect of handwashing highlighted

 - 8A statistical analysis of Semmelweis handwashing data

 Rasmus Bååth is a Data Science Lead at castle.io.
 Previously, he was an instructor and Curriculum Lead for Projects at DataCamp.
 He has a PhD in Cognitive Science from Lund University in Sweden.
 Follow him at @rabaath on Twitter or on his blog, Publishable Stuff.